dvavasour/Learning_Notes/DVA-C01/README.md

 - Sign to show permission

-General Rule: 4XX errors are client side, 5XX errors are server side
+General Rule: 4XX errors are client side, 5XX errors are server side WebSocket API allows 2-way communication, not just the REST request->reply *Stage Variables* can be used to allow a single API gateway to be used for different contexts (e.g. prod, dev)

 ## Step Functions
 Copious logging